moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 > If the Protobuf file's package declaration conforms to the `PACKAGE_VERSION_SUFFIX` lint rule, the final two path elements are
 > concatenated and included after the `;` element in the `go_package` result.
 The above example will generate a Go package with a package
-> delcaration equal to `weatherv1`, which makes it easier to import Go definitions from a variety of generated packages that would otherwise
+> declaration equal to `weatherv1`, which makes it easier to import Go definitions from a variety of generated packages that would otherwise
 > collide (i.e. a lot of Protobuf packages will contain the `v1` suffix).

 ##### `except`